RJPerry23d/liri-node-app/README.md

 If no song is provided then your program will default to "The Sign" by Ace of Base.

-node liri.js movie-this 'movie name here'
+node liri.js movie-this '<movie name here>'
 This will output the following information to your terminal/bash window:
    * Title of the movie.
    * Year the movie came out.